HMI2-Research-Group/PIP-Summer-School/README.md

 conda install -y -c conda-forge seaborn
 ```

+Quick Tip: The python version is 3.8 so that you can use walrus operator.
+You are welcome!

 ## Extra Tips
 Figure out how to replicate the environment with Poetry.
 Should take 10 minutes.